rakudo/rakudo/docs/module_management.md

 #### CompUnit::PrecompilationStore

-A precompilation store provides storage of pre-compiled things.
+A precompilation store provides storage of precompiled things.
 It is not concerned with precompilation validity, just storage.
 Most of the time, the Raku built-in implementation that stores precompiled files on disk will be sufficient.
 However, a tool that wished to bundle a Raku implementation